 - Slight Sensation Post Dental Treatment: Dr. Sahakyan says that it is not uncommon to experience slight sensitivity in the mouth after undergoing a dental procedure.
-For a few days post treatment, you might feel a slight to sharp sensation in your teeth.
+For a few days post-treatment, you might feel a slight sharp sensation in your teeth.
 This may happen during brushing or while consuming hot or cold foods.

 - Cracked Tooth: A crack in the teeth may also trigger a feeling of sharp sensitivity.

-- Dental abscess or tooth infection is also a common cause for tooth sensitivity.
+- Dental abscess or tooth infection is also common cause of tooth sensitivity.